tan-duong/blueprints/packages/botics-cli/docs/advanced-guides/creating-generators.md

 would any plugin, with

 ```
-ignite plugin new {generator name}
+botics plugin new {generator name}
 ```

 You should answer "yes" to